AanZee/checkbox-all/README.md

-# jquery.input-stepper.js
+# jquery.checkbox-all.js
-> Create a checkbox to toggle a whole group withe ease [Check it out on JSFiddle](http://jsfiddle.net/jeroen_ransijn/px38g556/)
+> Enable one checkbox to toggle a whole group with ease [Check it out on JSFiddle](http://jsfiddle.net/jeroen_ransijn/px38g556/)

 ## Features
 - Check "off" the All checkbox and all other are checked "on"